Chinese Immigration Act, 1923: History

 Because Canada became a signatory following World War II of the United Nations' Universal Declaration of Human Rights, with which the Chinese Immigration Act was inconsistent, the Canadian Parliament repealed the act on 14 May 1947 (following the proclamation of the Canadian Citizenship Act, 1946 on 1 January 1947).
 However, independent Chinese immigration to Canada came only after the liberalization of Canadian immigration policy under the governments of John Diefenbaker and Lester Pearson, first by the elimination of restrictions based on national origins in 1962, followed by the establishment of the world's first points-based immigration system in 1967.

+Labour organizations were among the prominent voices calling for Chinese exclusion.
+The Trades and Labour Congress of Canada, along with the Retail Merchants Association of Canada and veterans' groups, publicly supported the passage of the act.
+In British Columbia, trade unions and veterans' associations argued that Chinese workers accepted lower wages, which they claimed limited employment opportunities for European Canadians, and used this as justification to pressure federal politicians toward race-based immigration restrictions.

 Redress and legacy

 Since the 1 July Dominion Day holiday coincided with the enforcement of the Chinese Immigration Act, Chinese-Canadians at the time referred to the anniversary of Confederation as "Humiliation Day" and refused to take any part in the celebration.

 On 22 June 2006, then-Prime Minister Stephen Harper apologized in the House of Commons.
-The first phrase of the apology was spoken in Cantonese Chinese, despite the overwhelming number of affected Chinese who are versed in the Taishanese dialect.
-He announced that the survivors or their spouses will be paid approximately $20,000 in compensation for the head tax.
+The first phrase of the apology was spoken in Cantonese Chinese.
+He announced that the survivors or their spouses would be paid approximately $20,000 in compensation for the head tax.

 On 15 May 2014, then-Premier of British Columbia Christy Clark apologized in the Legislative Assembly.
 The apology motion was unanimously passed and aims to make amends for historic wrongs.
 Unlike the federal apology, no individual compensation was provided.
 However, $1 million was promised to be put into a legacy fund which would help legacy initiatives.
 The formal apology went through a three-month consultation period with various parties to help ensure that the apology was done properly.

 On 22 April 2018, then-Mayor of Vancouver, British Columbia Gregor Robertson issued a formal public apology.

 The Act and its legacy have been the subject of an acclaimed documentary film and work of historical fiction: